 - For each criterion, delve into your career history (not too far back, preferably) and come up with an example that demonstrates the particular skill/experience that you are being asked for.

-- Try to use examples that are complete and that you actually did. (i.e. Something that went from start to finish with a definable result.)
+- Try to use examples that are complete and that you actually completed. (i.e. something that went from start to finish with a definable result).

 - Keep it succinct and brief.
 More than 3/4 page per criterion is almost certainly too much.

-- Conversely, you have to give enough information to answer the question, so less than 1/3 to 1/2 page is probably too little.
+- Conversely, you must give enough information to answer the question, so less than 1/3 to 1/2 page is probably too little.

 - Waffle does not cut it.
 The questions are very specific and they want very specific answers.

-It is.
-It is also very hard to get right.
+They are, but they get easier with practice.
+Writing them really well is also difficult.
 Certainly harder than writing a good resume, and that is not easy itself.

-Nonetheless, if you want to apply for public or academic sector jobs, you are going to have to address Selection Criteria.
-If you do not submit a strong Selection Criteria Response, you will not get an interview – it is that simple.
+Nonetheless, if you want to apply for public, NFP or academic sector jobs, you are going to have to address selection criteria.
+If you do not submit strong selection criteria responses, you will not get an interview – it is that simple.

 I will leave you with a thought.
-If the Selection Criteria have been set to evaluate (in some considerable detail) your fit to the position and you provide excellent responses outlining examples of why you fit the position, what do you think will be discussed at interview?
+If the selection criteria have been set to evaluate (in some considerable detail) your fit to the position and you provide excellent career example-based selection criteria responses demonstrating why you fit the position, what do you think will be discussed at interview?